LDSSA/curriculum-development/curriculum/02-data-wrangling.md

 ##### Main topics

 1. group-apply-combine
-  - vanilla
+  - Vanilla
-  - with lambda functions
+  - With lambda functions
 2. Creating tidy datasets
-  - workflow to get multiple datasets into one
+  - Workflow to get multiple datasets into one
-  - concats, merges
+  - concat, merge
   - inner and outer, left join
 3. Pipelines and Feature Unions